MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

     - **Void Documents** Mark to allow users to void returns after they’ve been entered.
 If marked and you’ve also selected to track voided transaction history in the Sales Order Processing Setup window, voided returns will be saved in history.
 If unmarked, you can’t void returns in the Sales Transaction Entry window.

 7. Choose Holds to assign process holds to the return ID to stop processing.
-For more information about assigning process holds, see *Assigning process holds to sales document IDs* on page 42.
+For more information about assigning process holds, see *Assigning process holds to sales document IDs*.

 8. Choose Save to save the return information you’ve entered.